ppednekar25/Pednekar_Putnam_Lab_Notebook/_posts/Pednekar_Titrator_Protocol.md

 ![](https://raw.githubusercontent.com/meschedl/PPP-Lab-Resources/master/images/IMG_5347.jpg)
      6. When a waste container is full, to request for it to be picked up by EHS (Environmental Health and Safety) use [this link](https://web.uri.edu/ehs/online-pickup/).
 Make sure to list out all contents of the containers.
 Also make sure to request a new plastic bottle if needed and new waste container labels when they are running low.
-     7. The SAA next to the titrator is for titrator and aquarium room wastes
+     7. The SAA next to the titrator is for titrator and aquarium room wastes s
 ![](https://raw.githubusercontent.com/meschedl/PPP-Lab-Resources/master/images/IMG_5186.jpg)
 ![](https://raw.githubusercontent.com/meschedl/PPP-Lab-Resources/master/images/IMG_5187.jpg)

 13. <a name="AFTER PROCESSING DATA"></a> **AFTER DATA ANALYSIS**
    1. After done with the analysis, manually enter the data in TA_cumulative_output on the LabX laptop as well as update the CRM_accuracy data file with the appropriate results.
    2. Push all the data from your computer to the github repo.